 How much do speeding fines cost?

-The cost of a speeding ticket in Iceland varies according to many factors; such as the speed you are driving.
-As a general guide the fine is usually between $195- $460 USD, however, if you are driving very fast, such as 41+km/h above the legal top speed (in 80-90km zones), then you may get fined $615-$690.
+The cost of a speeding ticket in Iceland varies according to many factors; such as the speed you are driving and the speed limits in place.
+As a general guide, the fine is usually between $195- $460 USD.
+However, there are instances where you can be fined more than this, as laid out in the table below.

-The best way to avoid getting a speeding ticket in Iceland is always to drive safely and according to driving laws and posted signs along your route.
+The best way to avoid getting a speeding ticket in Iceland is always to drive safely and according to driving laws, limits, and posted signs along your route.
 If you are unsure then you should always stick to a slower speed.